A-Train: A-Train All Aboard! TourismA-Train All Aboard! Tourism was released worldwide on March 12, 2021, for Nintendo Switch. Published by Artdink themselves, it was first announced on February 12, 2020, via Artdink's Twitter account as a "Switch version of A-Train", the latest game for Nintendo systems following the 3DS version. Following shortly after the game's announcement. Artdink revealed the new secretary character, designed by Yuji Himukai, best known for character design works for the Etrian Odyssey series, and also work as the character designer for this game.

 On October 28, 2020.
 It was revealed that the game's official Japanese title is A-Train Hajimaru Kankou Keikaku, and it will come out in 2021 in Japan.
 On January 6, 2021.
 The game's release date was revealed to be March 12, 2021.
 And it would support Japanese, English, Traditional / Simplified Chinese, and Korean language.

 On January 14, 2021.
 The game's official English website was opened.
 The game's official English title was revealed as A-Train All Aboard!
 Tourism.
 The game was also revealed to be a simultaneous worldwide release, with both physical and digital releases available in Japan, South Korea, Hong Kong, and Taiwan, and digital releases everywhere else on launch.

+The game was ported to PC and is available on Steam.

+An expansion pack with the title "Vistas Abound" was released in Japan.